Five years ago, I migrated my VPS from Arch Linux to NixOS.

 Or really, a very niche series.
 Because I sort of had an audience in mind: whatever nameless saint is out there, toiling away for free, trying to make Nix more approachable for mere mortals.

-Despite its reputation as difficult or even “elitist,” there are people who care quite a lot about making Nix more approachable: they’ve written long, thorough manuals; they’ve made a beatiful website, complete with nice little tutorials.
+Despite its reputation as difficult or even “elitist,” there are people who care quite a lot about making Nix more approachable: they’ve written long, thorough manuals; they’ve made a beautiful website, complete with nice little tutorials.
 Most visibly, perhaps, they designed a new

 nix command-line interface for the launch of Nix 2.0, so that you can type